 Place sliced red onion into sauce pot or skillet.

 As soon as it returns to a simmer remove from the heat.
 Let the onion and pickling liquid chill in the fridge.
 Use once cool.

 Take your steak out of the fridge and allow it to come up to room temperature.
 For quick sear steaks allow 30 minutes, for thicker cuts allow an hour.

 While your grill is heating up, season your steak with a generous amount of coarse salt, and freshly ground pepper.
 Some of the seasoning will fall off while you're cooking, so don't be scared to have a heavy hand.

 When the grill is hot, throw your steak on.
-Don't about flare ups, you want your steak to get a nice char, without burning.
+Don't worry about flare ups, you want your steak to get a nice char, without burning.

 Using tongs (please don't use a grill fork), to flip the steak when it is about halfway cooked.
-Depending on your desired doneness this will be 1-3 minutes for thin steaks like Skirt and Flap, and 3-5 for thicker cut items like New York Strips and Ribeye.
+Depending on your desired doneness this will be 1-3 minutes for thin steaks like Skirt and Bavette, and 3-5 for thicker cut items like New York Strips and Ribeye.

 Once you've got a nice sear on both sides, use an instant read thermometer to measure the internal temperature.
 If you're still not there, move the cut to indirect heat to continue cooking.